 Conclusion - ‘many roads to rome’

 Regardless of what you choose, the deadlift will always be a staple in the strength training world.
-There are many variants available, and you can mix and match them all according to your goals.
-When you’ve made a decision, train hard, put in the work, and reap the benefits of building a huge pull.
+There are many variants available, and you can mix and match them all according to your goals in the weight room.
+When you’ve made a decision, train hard, put in the work, and reap the benefits of building muscle mass with a huge pull.
 Like Jon Pall Sigmarsson says, “there is no reason to be alive, if you can’t do deadlift”.
 The benefits of deadlifts extend beyond just the weight room, as they can improve functional movements in everyday life, making it a crucial functional exercise.
 So, whether you're lifting groceries or your kids, deadlifts can help you build muscle mass and improve your overall strength and functionality.

 Fisher JP, Csapo R. Periodization and Programming in Sports.
 Sports (Basel).
 2021 Jan 20;9(2):13. doi: 10.3390/sports9020013.
 PMID: 33498350; PMCID: PMC7909405.